 To these first three points we announce the hiring of Dr. Benedikt Riedel who began working again in IceCube in December 2018.
 Prior to that Benedikt spent many years working in OSG at UChicago.
 His vast experience with massive distributed computing and his familiarity with IceCube (he graduated with his PhD from UW-Madison on IceCube) make him an ideal leader for IceCube Computing.
 He is replacing the vacant position of Gonzalo Merino who left to become Director of the Port d’Informacio Cientifica in Barcelona.
 The first discussion of the expanded scope of responsibility of the position with the appointment of Benedikt took place at the last IceCube Collaboration meeting and will be put before the ICB during the upcoming meeting.

 We have reassessed these recommendations following significant evolution of the IceCube computing needs and with the successful integration of the working group technical leads who have brought to the ICC the particular needs of IceCube’s diverse scientific program.
 Because of the broad scientific scope of the working groups that range from cosmic ray science to low-energy neutrinos from supernovae to identification of transient and continuously emitting neutrino point sources, we feel the LIGO-like top-down model proposed in 2018 where the computing coordinator and analysis coordinator interact at a high level would not be as effective as a bottom-up approach.
 The WG tech leads serve the role of the dedicated group referenced in the 2nd recommendation.
 We feel that the ICC has been effectively using these inputs in managing the IceCube common resources.
+These improvements in the coordination structures are complemented by recent and upcoming roll-outs of processes and tools to aid the coordinators: a formalized simulation request process; web-based tools for resource pledging, matching, and tracking; processes for internal data releases.

 2018-4 The IceProd2 team is urged to complete the implementation of multi-user features, which should enable the inclusion of collaboration-wide activities.
 A wider use of an IceCube AAI framework should be considered, preferably in the direction of a single-sign-on for as many IceCube resources and services as possible.